 This was not the first time Dr. Kanar's election as mayor was in doubt.
 He made his first bid for the office five years earlier.
 Though running as a Republican, the doctor, until then, was considered a Democrat, which may be why he fared so poorly in 1911.
 Francis L. Worth, the same man elected a trustee in 1916, was the incumbent mayor in 1911, and he received 56 percent of the vote that year.

 Worth was a carpenter and contractor, who, in 1909, made village history when he became the first Democrat elected president.
-Not only that, but the man he defeated was Frederick R. Hazard, who also was president of the Solvay Process Company, and the lord of the manor known as the Hazard Estate, which contained the two largest homes in the village, the main building standing like a castle along Orchard Road at the southern edge of the village.
+The man he defeated was Frederick R. Hazard, who also was president of the Solvay Process Company, and the lord of the manor known as the Hazard Estate, which contained the two largest homes in the village, the main building standing like a castle along Orchard Road at the southern edge of the village.
 Until 1909, Hazard was the only president in the 15-year history of Solvay.

 WORTH WAS re-elected three times, doing it unopposed in 1912, and was expected to win when Republicans nominated Dr. Kanar again in 1913, but there was an upset, and no one disputed that Dr. Kanar received more votes.
 However, Police Justice William Ryan, recognized as the boss of the Democratic party in the town of Geddes, claimed Kanar wasn't eligible to hold office because a section of the village law provided that a president, at the time of his election must be the owner of property assessed to him on the last preceding assessment roll.